avdpunks/avdpunks.github.io/_posts/_draft/2022-03-10-Azure Virtual Desktop BCDR and Multi Reg.md

 **Note**: Cloud Cache doesn't improve the users' sign-on and sign out experience.
 It gets even worse when using poor performing storage.
 It's common for environments using Cloud Cache to have slightly slower sign-on and sign out times, relative to using traditional VHDLocations, using the same storage.

-## Part V : Active-Active or Active-Passive
+## Part V : Active-Passive & Site Recovery ##
 All these options are leading us finally to different scenarios and architectures we can deploy to build a scalable, high available and most important vital BCDR plan for our AVD environment.

 One option is an Active Active deployment with FSLogix Cloud Cache.
 Cloud Cache provides seamless failover the only thing you have to make sure is the CCDLocation configuration.

 The price you pay for the Cloud Cache is a slightly delay of logon and logoff time and a higher local disk IO due to the local cache.

-..
-NEW PICTURE ..

-Another option is Active-Passive with a Geo-redundant storage or multiple storage accounts you synchronize or some kind of DFS or replication mechanism.
+Another option is Active-Passive with a Geo-redundant storage or multiple storage accounts and some kind of DFS or replication mechanism or sync jobs.

-FSLogix allows you to configure multiple VHD(x) locations.
-To configure FSLogix VHD(x) locations you are using the

-HKLM\SOFTWARE\FSLogix\Profile\VHDLocation - Type: MULTI_SZ or REG_SZ.

-But this option was not designed for high availability in the first place.
+Keep in mind this option was not designed for high availability in the first place.
 The list of locations in VHDLocations was created to allow a customer to control where the VHD is placed and to be able to control which VHDs are created on which location using share permissions.
 FSlogix has built-in logic to determine that the first location is not available and will not proceed to create another disk on the next server in the list so only one VHD(x) location can be accessed at any one time.

 Thats why, it is very important to note that this model does not provide seamless failover.
 In case of a failover, a reboot or more likely a reset of the users’ session will be required and only one region / VHD(x) location should be available at the time.

-..
-NEW PICTURE ..

-## Part VI Azure Site Recovery

-Azure Site Recovery or a secondary host pool (hot stand-by) can be used to maintain a backup environment.
+Lastly, Azure Site Recovery or a secondary host pool (hot stand-by) can be used to maintain a backup environment.

 Azure Site Recovery is supported for both personal (dedicated) and pooled (shared) host pool types, and lets you maintain a single host pool entity.

 You can create a new host pool in the failover region while keeping all of the resources turned off.
 For this method, set up new application groups in the failover region and assign users to them.
 You can then use a recovery plan in Azure Site Recovery to turn on host pools and create an orchestrated process.

-..
-New PICTURE ..
+Stay tuned for some updated architecture diagramms 😏

 ## Conclusion
 I hope this post and helps you to design, decide and to define how to build an resilient and healthy AVD environment.
 Hopefully you will never be in a critical scenario, but when, you have a plan ready for it!